robert-wj/Excel-Optimization/README.md

 # Excel-Optimization

-Built 2 models to optimize the allocation of resources to project
+Optimizing the allocation of resources to projects